neu-rah/ArduinoMenu/README.md

 **If you need this menu for any device covid-19 related, be my guest, I grant you free usage even if you going to sell the device**

-This menu system has the advantage of being long tested and supporting many interface devices so that makes don't be restricted in hardware.
+This menu system has the advantage of being long tested and supporting many interface devices so that makers don't be restricted in hardware.

 # ArduinoMenu 4